Priya-M1/priya-m1/README.md

 </p>
 <h3 align="center">
 I am a software developer based in the midlands.
-I find it so rewarding to be able to bring a vision to life through the power of code.
-As a recent School of Code graduate I hope to continue to build apps that are user focused, accessible, and simple to use.
+I find it rewarding to be able to bring a vision to life through the power of code.
+As a recent School of Code graduate I hope to continue to build software that is user-centric, accessible, and simple to use.
 </h3>
 <br/>
 <div align="center">